Combinatorial aspects of exceptional sequences on (rational) surfaces: Introduction

+We will always assume that our numerically rational surface admits a numerically exceptional sequence of {\it maximal length}, i.e. a semi-orthonormal basis of $\knum(X)$.
+Note that condition 2) can be dropped in many cases (see Remark \ref{relaxconditions}), though it is an open question whether it can be removed entirely.

+Another interesting result which will be part of our analysis leading to Theorem \ref{maintheorem2} is the following.

-\begin{theorem*}[\ref{rankone}] Let $X$ be a (rational) surface.
-Then any numerically exceptional sequence on $X$ can be transformed by mutation into a numerically exceptional sequence consisting only of objects of rank one. \end{theorem*}
+\begin{theorem*}[\ref{rankone}] Let $X$ be a numerically rational surface.
+Then any numerically exceptional sequence of maximal length on $X$ can be transformed by mutation into a numerically exceptional sequence consisting only of objects of rank one. \end{theorem*}

-Note that both theorems a fortiori apply as well to proper exceptional sequences.
-The main reason why we formulated them for numerically exceptional sequences is that indeed they are almost purely a result of the surprisingly rich Riemann-Roch arithmetic.
-The most important consequence of this fact is that the correspondence between exceptional and toric surfaces can be formulated very generally in the sense that it does not depend on any geometric construction or any refined geometric properties of $X$.
-This is of particular interest in light of recent work \cite{BBKS12} where exceptional sequences have been constructed on surfaces of general type which are (rational) in our sense.
-These sequences are almost full --- their complements in the derived category are among the first examples of so-called phantom categories, and our results are applicable to these sequences as well.
+Both theorems a fortiori apply as well to proper exceptional sequences.
+The main reason why we formulated them for numerically exceptional sequences is that indeed they are purely a result of the surprisingly rich Riemann-Roch arithmetic.
+The correspondence between exceptional sequences and toric surfaces therefore does not depend on any geometric construction or any refined geometric properties of $X$.
+This is of particular interest in light of recent work (e.g. \cite{BBKS12}) where exceptional sequences have been constructed on certain complex surfaces of general type with $p_g = q = 0$.
+These sequences are almost full --- their complements in the derived category are among the first examples of so-called phantom categories.
+By \cite[Theorem 3.1]{Vial15} our results are applicable to all surfaces of general type with $p_g = q = 0$ including those of \cite{BBKS12}.
 Indeed it is an open question whether the existence of a full exceptional sequence on a variety implies that this variety is rational.
 So far, no example of a non-rational variety which admits such a sequence is known.
-We believe that our results in conjunction with Hacking's provide tentative evidence that indeed the existence of an exceptional sequence implies rationality.
+We believe that our results in conjunction with Hacking's provide tentative evidence that indeed the existence of a full exceptional sequence implies rationality.